dsivasuthan/dhayalan.com/content/projects.md

 * Used PHP and MySQL to implement a simple search function to retrieve the title, year and Rotten Tomatoes score of the Academic Award-winning feature films.

 #### [Thirukural (திருக்குறள்)](https://github.com/dsivasuthan/thirukurals)
 * Thiruvalluvar wrote this classic Tamil sangam literature, consisting of 1330 couplets or Kurals, sometime between the third and first centuries BCE.
+Thirukural gives the layman ideas about how s/he can improve their life and that of others.
+The work is similar to that of Socrates and Plato, but this guy showered everyday (unlike Socrates) and had a cooler beard.
 I came across this compilation some time ago and made a copy/backup for myself.
 Thanks to all those who help compile this timeless piece of writing.

 ### Old Stuff:

 #### [my old homepage](/projects/old_stuff/HTML.htm)
-* This links to an old "website" I had built about 15 years ago
+* This links to an old "website" I had built about 15 years ago.
+Imagine a kid, 15 years old, recently discovered Visual Basic, has no access to internet at home, but managed to find a Visual Basic  text book at the library, has nothing else to do on the computer except a bootlegged CD copy of Visual Basic 6.0.
+That kid tried every single example from the book, and used all the system libraries available to trigger system changes via his code.
+He made little programs that did minute simple tasks that we take for granted in current age.
+That kid made installers for each little program he made and developed a simple HTML site (of course with iframes for navigation menu) and published using one of those free hosting companies which litter your site countless ads.
+And of course, he added a 'site visitor counter' at the footer and made sure to check it every now and then to see if new visitors came to the site.

 ### School Projects: